Annual Traditions and Celebrations

 Bhangra in the Burgh (November)

-Hosted by Carnegie Mellon University, the annual Bhangra in the Burgh dance competition brings together the top collegiate Bhangra teams from across the nation to compete on one stage in a night of music, dance and South Asian culture celebration.
+The annual student-run Bhangra in the Burgh dance competition brings together the top collegiate Bhangra teams from across the nation to compete on one stage in a night of music, dance and South Asian culture celebration.

 Spiritual Development Month (November)